markcellus/router-component/README.md

 Note that to support direct nested url requests, you must have your [server setup to do so](#server-setup).

-### Loading and Active States
+### Module Loading and Active States

 When a page is requested, it will "show" to the user when its finished loading.
 However, any modules assigned to the page won't necessarily "show" to the user when the page shows because they still can be loading.
 This is done to give you the flexibility to show loading states on a per-module basis as they load while in the user's view.

- In most cases, when a module or page loads, you want to add css loading classes for 1) when it begins loading, 2) when it finishes loading, and 3) when its shown.
+Thankfully, the Router automatically adds css classes for every module 1) when it begins loading, 2) when it finishes loading,

-Thankfully, the Router automatically adds these css classes for you.
+3) when its shown, and 4) if it has any errors.

 Here are the steps illustrating which css classes are applied when a page is loaded.

 1. Page's url is requested.
 1. Router loads the page and its associated modules.